Why Bitcoin and Cryptocurrencies Are Likely to Rise in the Long Run

 One final thing to consider regarding the long-term prospects for Bitcoin and other cryptocurrencies to trade at much higher levels in the future is the fact that big money, for the most part, has not taken part in buying cryptocurrencies yet.
 Yes, there have been stories about renowned wealthy investors buying Bitcoin and other cryptocurrencies (some of which are quite difficult to buy since they are not available on all trading exchanges).
 However, the vast majority of mainstream investors have not yet gotten involved in purchasing cryptocurrencies.
 They are just too exotic, confusing and inaccessible for many investors.

 Part of the reason for their non-involvement, beyond mistrust of digital currencies, is a lack of access to buy cryptocurrencies.
 Mainstream investors, large and small, cannot buy and sell cryptocurrencies using their stock brokerage accounts.
-However, that will change over time, as Goldman Sachs is expected to open a cryptocurrency trading desk during 2018, and many other brokerage houses will likely follow with their cryptocurrency desks that allow their clients to buy cryptocurrencies.
+However, that will change over time, as Goldman Sachs may someday open a cryptocurrency trading desk, and many other brokerage houses will likely follow with their cryptocurrency desks that allow their clients to buy cryptocurrencies.

 Mainstream investors and big money having easy access to buying cryptocurrencies mean digital currencies are likely to rise in the future, as the demand side of the equation increases as they become accepted by the mainstream investing community.
 This new financial sector is in the early part of the game.